 Based on extensive research and practical knowledge, various countries have evolved their national codes, which serve as guidelines for the design of structures.
 The main objectives of the codes are

-- To provide adequate structural safety by ensuring strength ability and durability.
+- To provide adequate structural safety by ensuring strength, ability, and durability.

 - To specify simple design procedures, design tables and formulae for easy computations.